 By planning your retirement journey starting today, you’re putting yourself in a great position to save.

-You will have a larger portfolio early on, that means you don’t have to worry about savings and retirement when life gets complicated and you’re always on the run.
+You will have a larger portfolio early on, which means you don’t have to worry about savings and retirement when life gets complicated and you’re always on the run.

 5. Multiple Streams of Income